How to Ride Transit in Los Angeles

 Until recently, most of the Metro rail lines were named after colors: Red, Purple, Blue, Green, and Gold, with a couple of express bus lines called the Orange and Silver Lines.
 The one exception was the Expo Line, because by that point Metro was running out of basic colors to use.

 But Metro is still building new rail lines, so they decided that it would make more sense in the long term to rename all their rail lines (and the two express bus lines) after letters, like they do on the New York subway.
-So right now we’re in a weird transition phase where the letter names are the official names, but everyone still uses the color names when giving directions and a lot of the signage hasn’t been changed.
-When announcing the train, Metro will use both names, with the color name in parenthesis; for example, the “B (Red) Line.”
+So right now we’re in a weird transition phase where the letter names are the official names, but a lot of people still use the color names when giving directions.

-• The B (Red)/D (Purple) are the only two subway lines.
+• The B (Red) and D (Purple) are the only two subway lines.
 They overlap from Union Station through Downtown to Wilshire/Vermont in Koreatown, where they split apart.
-The B (Red) goes up to Hollywood and then under the hills to North Hollywood out in the Valley.
-The D (Purple) only goes a couple more stops down Wilshire, ending at Wilshire/Western, although in a few years it’ll be extended further down Wilshire.
+The B goes up to Hollywood and then under the hills to North Hollywood out in the San Fernando Valley.
+The D only goes a couple more stops down Wilshire, ending at Wilshire/Western, although in a few years it’ll be extended further down Wilshire.

 • The C (Green) and K lines are the only rail lines that don’t serve Downtown.
-The C line travels mostly in the median of the 105 freeway between Norwalk and El Segundo (with transfers to the A and J lines) and skirts the southern edge of LAX, with a shuttle bus connecting the Aviation/LAX station to the airport terminals.
-The K line is Metro’s newest, traveling from the Expo/Crenshaw station on the E line south down Crenshaw and through Inglewood.
-Eventually, it should get extended down to LAX and link up with the C line.
+The C line travels mostly in the median of the 105 freeway between Norwalk and the LAX Transit Center, where a shuttle bus connects to the airport terminals.
+The K line is Metro’s newest, traveling from the Expo/Crenshaw station on the E line down to the LAX Transit Center before continuing south into the South Bay suburbs.

 • The G (Orange) line is an express bus line that has its own road through the San Fernando Valley, going from the B line station in North Hollywood west through Van Nuys and Reseda, then turning north on Canoga and ending in Chatsworth.

-Wear comfortable walking shoes, because you are inevitably going to have to walk a lot when you take transit.
-Face masks are no longer mandatory, but still recommended.
+Wear comfortable walking shoes, because you are inevitably going to have to walk when you take transit.
 Make sure you have your TAP card or, if you don’t have a TAP card, bring exact change for the bus.
 And though not necessary, a water bottle (for hot days) and a cell phone charger are good to have on hand, as well as something to keep you occupied, like a book or your phone.
 You’ll see regular commuters often have a bag or backpack with everything they need for their day.

 Buses and trains display their final destination on the front and side of the vehicle.
 For buses, this will usually be the neighborhood or major intersection where the bus route ends, while for trains it’ll usually be the last stop on the line—which is why it’s good to know what the last stop in the direction you’re heading is.
 At train stations, signs above the platform will indicate the final destination of the trains stopping on that side of the platform.
-On the Red/Purple Lines, there will be monitors announcing the train line and destination, which is useful given that the lines overlap a lot.
+In the subway stations downtown, there will be monitors announcing the train line and destination, which is useful given that the lines overlap a lot.

 At a bus stop, try to arrive at the stop at least 5 minutes before the bus is supposed to arrive (checking the Transit app is a good way to avoid missing your bus) and wait somewhere where the driver can clearly see you.